 - A civil or mechanical engineering degree will give you the best chance to launch your career as a safety engineering inspector.

-- To be certified, safety engineering inspectors must have a bachelor’s degree in engineering.
+- To be certified, safety engineering inspectors must have a bachelor’s degree.

 Take courses that are relevant to your chosen career as an OSHA Inspector